- Common Questions

 -

-How do you say no to, “Do you have any questions?”
+How do you respond to, “Do you have any questions?”

 -

-Do you prepare questions to ask at your interview?
+Should I prepare questions to ask at my interview?

 Final Thoughts

-And that’s it!
-Keep an eye out for our other articles on how to ace your job interview, such as how to tell your hiring manager about your weaknesses or reasons you can give for why you left your last job.
-The most common interview questions and answers are all here on Zippia.
+That’s a wrap!
+Explore our other articles on acing your job interview, including how to discuss your weaknesses and articulate reasons for leaving your last job.
+You’ll find comprehensive guidance for the most common interview questions and answers right here on Zippia.

 References